 2. "The Court of Appeals erred in holding the State’s acquisition of Petitioner’s historical cell phone records under an order issued under the federal stored communications act without a showing of probable cause in the petition was reasonable under the guarantees of privacy in Article I section 9 of the Texas constitution."

 A detective investigating Holder for murder petitioned the district court for a warrant to obtain Holder's cell-phone records for a designated twenty-day period.
 In it, he stated that he had reason to believe the records are relevant to an ongoing investigation because the phone was "used to communicate with unknown persons and obtaining the locations of the handset will allow investigators to identify if [Holder] was in the area at the time of the offense and will provide investigators with leads in this case."
 Holder moved to suppress the records, claiming that the petition violated 18 U.S.C. § 2703(d).
 Subsection (d) requires law enforcement to "offer specific and articulable facts" showing "reasonable grounds" that the records are "material and relevant."
+Holder also argued that the State’s acquisition of his cell phone records violated Art.
+I, § 9 of the Texas Constitution.
 The trial court denied his motion.